Free Psychology Quizzes: Discover Your Hidden Self

 MBTI โ The World's Most Popular Personality Test

-The Myers-Briggs Type Indicator is by far the most widely recognized personality assessment globally.
-Developed by Isabel Briggs Myers and her mother Katharine Cook Briggs, the MBTI translates Carl Jung's theory of cognitive functions into a practical self-assessment that categorizes people into 16 personality types based on four dichotomies:
+The Myers-Briggs Type Indicator is, by a wide margin, the personality assessment people actually recognize.
+Isabel Briggs Myers and her mother Katharine Cook Briggs built it, translating Jung's theory of cognitive functions into a practical self-assessment that sorts people into 16 personality types along four either/or splits:

 - Energy: Extraversion (E) vs. Introversion (I)